Categories

 Key points:

-• Who can enter: any organisation operating in the built environment – clients, contractors, subcontractors, architects, owner/operators, manufacturers and suppliers, and joint ventures/partnerships
+- Who can enter: any organisation operating in the built or managed environment – clients, contractors, subcontractors, architects, consultants, asset and facilities managers, and joint ventures/partnerships.

 This category recognises those organisations whose vision is an industry that places great importance on carbon efficiency: an industry that continuously measures and manages carbon through all project stages, basing project decisions on CO2e emissions, not just cost and time.